varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 -f          Prefer the X-Forwarded-For HTTP header over client.ip in
 	    the log output.

 -F format   Specify the log format used.
+If no format is specified the
+   	    default log format is used.
+Currently it is:

+            %h %l %u %t "%r" %>s %b "%{Referer}i" "%{User-agent}i"

 	    Supported formatters are:

 	      %b
 	         Size of response in bytes, excluding HTTP headers.